jwhandley/ttwa-detection/README.md

 The ONS has provided travel to work matrices based on the 2021 England and Wales Census that can be used with this program [here](https://www.ons.gov.uk/releases/estimationoftraveltoworkmatricesenglandandwales).

-## Map of TTWAs using 2021 pre-coronavirus commute matrix
+## Map of TTWAs

+Below is a map of the TTWAs identified by the algorithm for the ONS travel to work matrices from the 2021 England and Wales census (using estimated pre-coronavirus travel patterns).
+The colors indicate the supply-side self-containment (yellow is high, blue is low).
+TTWAs that people tend to commute to have higher self-containment and TTWAs that people tend to commute from have lower self-containment.

 ![Map screenshot](plots/self_containment_map_v2.png)